emayukos/bash-utilities/README.md

 # bash-utilities

-Have most of these scripts encapsulated into functions in my .bashrc.
+Have these scripts encapsulated into functions in my .bashrc.